Lotemn102/HebHTR/README.md

      Default value is set to 'False'.

   - **iterations** (int): Number of dilation iterations that will be done on the image.
-Image is dilated to find the contours of it's words. efault value is set to 5.
+Image is dilated to find the contours of it's words.
+Default value is set to 5.

   - **decoder_type** (string): Which decoder to use when infering a word.
 There are two decoding options:
      -  'word_beam' - CTC word beam algorithm.